Our Services

 Helpful Resources

-Lowering TPO antibodies focuses on evidence-based strategies such as optimizing gut health through gentle colon cleanse habits like increased dietary fiber, hydration and probiotics, targeted nutrient support with selenium and vitamin D, an anti-inflammatory diet, plus stress management, quality sleep and moderate exercise.
-Working closely with your doctor on regular TPO and thyroid labs, personalized supplement dosing and thyroid hormone replacement can help protect thyroid function and gradually reduce antibody levels.
+Lowering TPO antibodies involves proven strategies that support thyroid health and reduce autoimmune inflammation.
+Key steps include optimizing gut health with fiber, hydration, and probiotics; targeted nutrient support through selenium and vitamin D; following an anti-inflammatory diet; and prioritizing stress management, quality sleep, and moderate exercise.
+Partnering with your doctor for regular TPO and thyroid lab monitoring, personalized supplement dosing, and thyroid hormone replacement when needed can help protect thyroid function and gradually lower antibody levels over time.

 How to Lower TPO with Science: Your Doctor's Next Steps